DataONEorg/dataone-web/content/learning/training.md

   background: topography
   small_title: ''
   title: Reproducible Research Techniques for Synthesis
-  intro: Learn more and register for our 5-day, in-person, Reproducible Research Techniques
+  intro: Learn more and register for our 5-day, in-person short course taught in partnership
-    Short Course taught in partnership with NCEAS.
+    with NCEAS.
   template: ''
   background_image: ''
   background2: ''